Table of Contents

 The directive must be followed by doctors and mental health providers except in certain emergency situations.
 No other person needs to act on behalf of the consumer and no one has discretion about the consumer’s treatment or medication.
 An advance directive cannot be revoked while the person who made the directive is incapacitated.
 This irrevocability during incapacitation is intended to afford a competent person an opportunity to prevent herself from making bad decisions while she is incapacitated.

-Who is Authorized to give “Legally Adequate Consent” for a Person with an Intellectual Developmental Disability or Mental Illness
+Who is Authorized to give “Legally Adequate Consent” for a Person with IDD or Mental Illness?

 A. Minors Without Court Appointed Guardians